bcoles/kasld/CONTRIBUTING.md

 A leak or probe that determines it cannot run — or ran and found nothing worth attributing to a specific gate — calls `kasld_skip_reason(text)`, which emits a short `R` skip-reason line (e.g. "KPTI enabled", "not an Intel CPU").
-The orchestrator captures it in default output (a dim "Leaks not run" footer, one line per reporting component) and as `skip_reason` in the JSON.
-It is display metadata, never engine evidence, and is orthogonal to the exit code: the code names the outcome class, the reason names the specific gate within it.
+The orchestrator captures it onto the per-component log; it is recorded metadata, never engine evidence, and is orthogonal to the exit code: the code names the outcome class, the reason names the specific gate within it.

 ### Diagnostics and options